hphelion/documentation/devplatform/helion/user/services/data-services.html.md

     3. mysqldump
     Which client would you like to start?

+You now have all the information you need to access the data.
+Note the **Service connection info** box that displays your username, password, and the actual database name.

 For simple command line access, select option **2. mysql**.

 To get a dump of the entire database, select option **3. mysqldump**.
 You will be prompted to enter a path to where the dump will be saved to.

-If you want to connect with a database viewer, or run multiple commands from the command line, passing in SQL files, select option **1. none**.
+If you want to connect with a database viewer, or run multiple commands from the command line, or pass in SQL files, select option **1. none**.
-This will set up a port for you to connect with locally:
+This will set up a port for you to connect with locally.

     1. none
     2. mysql